adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

   - Help tab in the device

 ## Future
-- Reassignable modulation/aftertouch patterns, to change the behavior to things like:
-  - octave up/down,
-  - pitch/velocity/duration down
-  - accidentals (non-scale pitches)
-  - more random behaviors
-  - other CC values
-- Subdivide pattern type
 - Expandable GUI view to show all patterns in a track, 1 row per pattern
 - Ableton Push support
 - Preset/"Scene" system (within the device)